What is Lower Segment Caesarean Section (LSCS) Surgery?

 • Mental and Emotional Preparation:

 • Address any anxieties or concerns you might have.
-Discuss your feelings with your healthcare provider, partner, or a counselor if needed.
+If necessary, discuss your feelings with your healthcare provider, partner, or counsellor.

-• Focus on the positive aspects of the surgery, such as the safety of you and your baby.
+• Focus on the positive aspects of the surgery, such as your safety and that of your baby.

 • Hospital Pre-Registration: Complete any necessary hospital pre-registration paperwork and administrative tasks to streamline your admission process on the day of surgery.